 A course that focuses on AC generators, DC motors, transformers, and rectification of AC.
-An introduction to modern physics, production of x-rays, x-ray interactions, radioactivity. production of radionuclides, and health physics.
+An introduction to modern physics, production of x-rays, x-ray interactions, radioactivity, production of radionuclides, and health physics.
 Summer.
-Pre or Corequisite: PHYS 205.
+Pre/corequisite: PHYS 205 or PHYS 206.